Career advice, insights & tips for HR professionals

 HR greenhouse effect

-What should be on every HR agenda for 2012?
+What should be on every HR agenda?

 HR should be really focusing on how it starts to show boards its strategic importance.
 I have a perspective, ‘innovation is a by-product of being exceptional’ as it's in the pursuit of excellence that the atmosphere in an organisation changes and when all the ingredients are right, innovation starts to happen.